ciao-group/RL-Tutorial/Readme.md

 ### Prerequisites
 This project relies on *Conda*, an open source package and environment management system for Windows, Linux, and macOS.
 Conda allows you to install multiple versions of software packages and switching easily between them.
-Please install Conda on your local machine, which you intend to use for the lab.
+Please install Conda on the machine you intend to use for the lab.

 There are two versions of Conda available, namely *Miniconda* and *Anaconda*.
-Where Anaconda provides more functionalities such as a GUI.
+Anaconda provides additional functionalities, such as a GUI.
 However, Miniconda is absolutely sufficient for this tutorial.

 - [Installation guide Miniconda](https://www.anaconda.com/docs/getting-started/miniconda/install#macos-2)
 - [Installation guide Anaconda](https://www.anaconda.com/docs/getting-started/anaconda/install)